Ystad, Sweden. Photo by Canva

 Self-Guided Tour of Ystad

-I had read about the Wallander guided tours and I wanted to take one Unfortunately, I found they didn’t start until July.
-However, the tourist office gave me a map with all of the locations featured in the TV series marked on it so that you can design your own walking tour.
+I had read about the Wallander guided tours and wanted to take one.
+Unfortunately, I found they didn’t start until July.
+However, the tourist office gave me a map with all of the locations featured in the TV series marked on it so that I could design my own walking tour.

-Here I saw see several locations featured in the TV series such as restaurants Store Thor and Upp Eller Ner.
-Also, the old town hall facade, Gamla Rådhuset, that became a bank in one episode.
+I saw several locations featured in the TV series here, such as the restaurants’ Store Thor and Upp Eller Ner.
+Also, the old town hall facade, Gamla Rådhuset, became a bank in one episode.

 Plus, the bookshop where Wallander is supposedly a loyal customer.